Deploy CodeGen Application on Intel Gaudi HPU with Docker Compose¶

 Available Deployment Options¶

-file uses Docker Compose profiles to select the LLM serving backend accelerated on Gaudi.
+There are two separate Docker Compose files to select the LLM serving backend accelerated on Gaudi.

 )¶

 Description: Uses vLLM optimized for Intel Gaudi HPUs as the LLM serving engine.
-This is the default profile used in the Quick Start.
+This is the default deployment used in the Quick Start.

 Gaudi Service: